nvanlaerebeke/OpenApi/README.md

  - Configuration setting for splitting authorization classes by authorization type
  - Versioning

+All of these settings are dicussed and used in the [OpenApi-Samples Basic] [2] project.

 General
 ========

+See the OpenApi-Samples basic example
 All configuration options must be put in the core.php of your application

 Error Handling
 ===============

+For more details on Error handling, see the [OpenApi-Samples ErrorHandling] [3] project.

 OpenApi comes with it's own error handler.

 This is to make sure that the correct output is given

 If you have your own, it's best to inherit from this one,